Ayushanbhore/Unreal-Quest3-PassthroughSample/README.md

 # Unreal-Quest3-PassthroughSample

 This repository contains a sample Unreal Engine project demonstrating how to integrate and utilize the Passthrough, Depth API, and Mesh API for the latest Oculus Quest 3 device.
-This project serves as a reference for developers looking to create immersive augmented reality experiences using Unreal Engine on the Oculus Quest 3 platform.
+This project serves as a reference for developers looking to create immersive Augmented Reality / Mixed Reality Experiences using Unreal Engine on the Oculus Quest 3 platform.

 Table of Contents
 - [Overview](#overview)